Italy national cricket team

-The Italy national cricket team is the men's team that represents the country of Italy in international cricket.
-They have been an associate member of the International Cricket Council (ICC) since 1995, having previously been an affiliate member since 1984.
-The Italian national cricket team is administered by the Italian Cricket Federation.
+The Italy men's national cricket team is the team that represents Italy in men's international cricket.
+They have been an associate member of the International Cricket Council since 1995, having previously been an affiliate member since 1984.
+The Italy national cricket team is administered by the Italian Cricket Federation.

 History

 Early history

-The earliest mention of cricket in Italy is of a match played by Admiral Nelson's sailors in Bayside, NY in 1793 during a stop in Naples harbour.
+The earliest mention of cricket in Italy is of a match played by Admiral Nelson's sailors in 1793 during a stop in Naples harbour.
 Around the end of the 19th century, several combined cricket and association football clubs formed, including the world-famous A.C.
 Milan, which was originally the Milan Cricket and Football Club and the first Italian football team Genoa Cricket and Football Club, which was originally the Genoa Cricket & Athletic Club.
 But these clubs soon forgot about cricket and concentrated on football.
 Cricket started to be revived after the Second World War.
 Cricket flourished in Rome in the 1960s at a superb field which looked across to St. Peter's dome from Villa Doria Pamphili.
 The Australian and British embassies, the UN Food and Agriculture Organization, the Commonwealth War Graves Association, the Venerable English College and Beda College fielded teams which competed for the Rome Ashes there until, in the 1970s, the Villa became a public park.